When using Talend Identity Manager to manage SOAP and REST credentials, how can I authenticate from an outside application?

 Out of the box, Talend ESB provides built-in accommodations to manage credentials for SAML token authentication using Talend Identity Management (Apache Syncope) and the Security Token Service (STS).
 One key concept behind this configuration is that the use of the STS is contained within the ESB Runtime, therefore both the service provider and client have to run inside of the Runtime.
 This article explains how to provide a service for various applications and use Syncope to manage credentials.

 Since the ESB Runtime is required for SAML clients, a different pathway than SAML and STS is needed to support authentication from general applications.
 The Runtime container primarily relies on the Java Authentication and Authorization Service (JAAS) based authentication for container administration as well as web service users.
 Out of the box, JAAS in Karaf is configured to use a properties file for login credentials, specifically etc/users.properties.
-In order to change this behavior, you simply need to configure a different Login Module which leverages the authentication source of your choice.
+In order to change this behavior, you need to configure a different Login Module that leverages the authentication source of your choice.
 Talend provides guidance for switching Login Modules for LDAP or another users file.
 The solution provided here is to configure JAAS to authenticate using Syncope.
 To leverage this JAAS configuration with web services, the service must be configured for non-SAML authentication, namely, Basic HTTP Auth for REST or Username/Password for SOAP.

 Place the XML file into the deploy folder to install the Login Module, and override the default container Login Module.
 The next step is to configure the required users in Syncope.